How to Grow Bells of Ireland Flowers

 Drying Plants – For dried arrangements, harvest plants in mid to late summer, when flowers are at their peak.
 Hang stalks upside down to the warm, dry, well-ventilated area.

-Plant Problems – causes and cures10-
+Also see: Plant Problems – Causes and cures.

 Subscribe To Our Newsletter